rerun-io/rerun-docs/docs/howto/ros2-nav-turtlebot.md

 ### Additional Dependencies

 The code for this guide is in the `rerun` repository.
-If you do not already have rerun cloned, you should check it out now:
+If you do not already have rerun cloned, you should do so now:
 ```
 git clone git@github.com:rerun-io/rerun.git
 cd rerun